 The Society's Archives are stored at the University of Durham's Palace Green Library (Special Collections Section).
 They are well maintained by the library staff and continue to be regularly consulted by scholars.

 Containing detailed information about crematoria in Great Britain and the Republic of Ireland, the Society's Directory of Crematoria continues to be the definitive publication of its kind.
-Sales have held up well and the publication continues to be an important source of income and promotional material for the Society.
+Despite the economic climate sales have held up satisfactorily and the publication continues to be an important source of income and promotional material for the Society.

 The Council is grateful to the staff of cremation authorities for their co-operation in completing the questionnaire enabling the Society to provide the most detailed information available.

-As anticipated in the last Report of the Council, due to the deteriorating economic climate Pharos has not been absolved from the effects of cut backs, mainly from advertisers who have found it necessary to operate on restricted budgets.
-This has resulted in an expected fall in advertising income.
+As mentioned in the last Report of the Council, due to the deteriorating economic climate Pharos has not been absolved from the effects of cut backs, mainly from advertisers who have found it necessary to operate on restricted budgets.
+This has resulted in an expected reduced level of advertising income.
 Despite this Pharos still operates at a net surplus which is a significant achievement as it is the only subscription-only magazine published by a national cremation organisation.

-With the economic climate unlikely to improve in the near future reduced advertising income is expected to continue.
+Until there is a material uplift in the economic climate reduced advertising income is expected to continue.
 Changes in postage rates, particularly for overseas mail, will contribute to increased production costs.
-Attention will therefore focus on reducing these as far as practical.
+Attention will therefore focus on controlling these as far as possible.

-Despite the foregoing, due to the quality of its production and content, which is designed to be of interest to a wide section of the death care industry, Pharos is best placed to retain its prominence in the market.
+Despite the foregoing, due to the quality of its production and content, which is designed to be of interest to a wide section of the death care industry, Pharos continues to retain its prominence in the market.

 The Cremation Society of Great Britain, the founder and pioneer of the cremation movement in the United Kingdom.
 It established the first crematorium in the UK and is a founder member of the International Cremation Federation.